 Contact information for two professional references (references are contacted upon reviewing applications, so there is no need for the applicant to refer references to Interfolio)

 For international applicants:

 For J-1 Exchange Visitors, whether the English proficiency requirement for a U.S. visa is met (degree from an English language institution, TOEFL, or anticipated interview with Center Director)

 Any additional information that the selection committee should know

 Applicants will also be asked to upload two PDF documents: 1) a curriculum vitae and 2) a project proposal of up to three pages in length, single spaced.
 The project proposal should describe:

 the project in detail, including methodologies employed and a breakdown of the work that the applicant plans to undertake at the Center.

-the project’s contribution to and significance in the fields of Women and Genders Studies, Feminist, and/or Queer and Trans Studies.
+the project’s contribution to and significance in the fields of Women's and Gender Studies, Feminist Studies, and/or Queer and Trans Studies.

-how undertaking the project for a semester/academic year at the Center would be of value.
+how undertaking the project for a semester/academic year at the Center would both benefit your project and contribute to the Five College community.
 Applicants might consider access to museum/archival resources, specific networks and interactions with Five College scholars and collaborators, having dedicated space, time, and community, etc.